The Price of a 15kW Solar Power System For Sydney In 2023

 More information is available here: How Solar Power Reduces Your Power Bill

-Number of solar panels for a 15kW System
+How many solar panels are needed for a 15kW solar system?

 The larger the system, the more important it is to buy quality panels to ensure you maximise reliability, increased output in all weather conditions and the longevity of the system.

 The other consideration is roof space.
-By installing high-efficiency panels, we can use 36 x 4155W panels or 37 x 405W panels.
+By installing high-efficiency panels, we can use 36 x 425W panels or 34 x 440W panels.

 The main benefit of microinverters is that each panel is independent of the others, making it possible to design an array across different orientations and at different angles.
 A common panel layout is to have some panels facing north, and the others west to spread the output of solar power across the day, making it easier to use more of the solar power as it is generated.
 Having panels west is also advantageous if you are on time-of-use billing, where households typically pay over 50c per kWh between 2 pm and 8 pm for power.